← All workflows

 What is the difference between an advance directive and a POLST?

 An advance directive is a legal planning document that appoints a healthcare agent and expresses values, while a POLST is a clinician-signed medical order that translates preferences into immediately actionable instructions.
-CaseMark generates a clear, structured comparison covering all key distinctions.
+CaseMark's AI comparison clearly explains these distinctions in plain language tailored to your client's situation.

 Who should use this comparison tool?

-CaseMark's advance directive vs. POLST comparison is designed for elder law attorneys, estate planning lawyers, healthcare providers, patient advocates, and social workers who need to educate clients or coordinate end-of-life planning documents.
+CaseMark designed this tool for elder law attorneys, estate planning lawyers, healthcare compliance professionals, and social workers who need to educate clients about advance care planning documents.
+It's also valuable for palliative care teams coordinating with legal counsel.

 Related